HMS Prince of Wales (53): Armament

 A part of Prince of Wales's anti-aircraft armament: two of the eight-barreled two-pounder pom-poms and two of the twin 5.25 inch gun turrets.

 Prince of Wales mounted 10 BL 14-inch (356 mm) Mk VII guns, mounted in one Mark II twin turret forward and two Mark III quadruple turrets, one forward and one aft.
 The guns could be elevated 40 degrees and depressed 3 degrees.
 Training arcs were: turret "A", 286 degrees; turret "B", 270 degrees; turret "Y", 270 degrees.
 Training and elevating was done by hydraulic drives, with rates of two and eight degrees per second, respectively.
 A full gun broadside weighed 15950 lb, and a salvo could be fired every 40 seconds.
 The secondary armament consisted of 16 QF 5.25-inch (133 mm) Mk I guns mounted in eight twin mounts, weighing 81 tons each.
 The maximum range of the Mk I guns was 24070 yd at a 45-degree elevation, the anti-aircraft ceiling was 49000 ft.
 The guns could be elevated to 70 degrees and depressed to 5 degrees.
 The normal rate of fire was ten to twelve rounds per minute, but in practice, the guns could only fire seven to eight rounds per minute.
 Prince of Wales also carried 32 QF 2 pdr (1.575-inch, 40.0 mm) Mk.VIII "pom-pom" anti-aircraft guns and 80 UP projectors, short-range rocket-firing anti-aircraft weapons used in the early days of the Second World War by the Royal Navy.

 Operational service

 Action with Bismarck

 Prince of Wales shortly after she was commissioned, lowering a Supermarine Walrus flying boat over her side.

-On 22 May 1941, Prince of Wales, the battlecruiser and six destroyers were ordered to take station south of Iceland and intercept the if she attempted to break out into the Atlantic.
-Captain John Leach knew that main-battery breakdowns were likely to occur, since Vickers-Armstrongs technicians had already corrected some that took place during training exercises in Scapa Flow.
-These technicians were personally requested by the captain to remain aboard.
-They did so and played an important role in the resulting action.
+On 22 May 1941, Prince of Wales, the battlecruiser and six destroyers were ordered to take station south of Iceland and intercept the if she attempted a breakout into the Atlantic.
+Captain John Leach was aware that main battery breakdowns were expected, as Vickers-Armstrongs technicians had already rectified several that had occurred during training exercises in Scapa Flow.
+The technicians were retained aboard at the captain's request and played a significant role during the subsequent action.